pywbem/pywbem/docs/concepts.rst

 The CIM/WBEM architecture
 -------------------------

-TODO: Write this section on  CIM/WBEM architecture
+ISSUE #2669: Write this section on  CIM/WBEM architecture

 .. _`The CIM model and CIM objects`: